Public Health MPH (Master’s)

 Tuition rates change in the fall of each year.
 Visit our financial aid site for more details.

 To help make your graduate studies at Creighton University more affordable, we encourage you to file the FAFSA to apply for financial assistance.
 We also encourage you to apply for available graduate student scholarships and fellowships.

 Have questions?
 Email or call a friendly financial specialist at 402.280.2731 for any additional questions you may have.

 Dates and Deadlines

 The table below details the enrollment deadlines and starting dates of courses for the current academic year.
 If you have any questions about dates, deadlines, or application materials, please contact an enrollment specialist for personalized assistance.

 Approved by National Board for Master of Public Health (MPH)

-This news is important to our current and prospective students as employers value and, in many cases require, master’s-level students obtain their public health degree from CEPH-accredited programs.
+This news is meaningful to our current and prospective students as graduates from a CEPH-accredited public health program are eligible to take the exam for Public Health certification.
+Also, employers value and, in many cases, require master’s-level students to obtain their public health degree from a CEPH-accredited program.
 According to MPH program director Dr. Dhitinut Ratnapradipa, “This recent accreditation will greatly expand career opportunities for students in our program.”